Timely and FREE Inherited IRA Help and Information

 RIGHT NOW!
 No tricks or games.
 Just read some

-TESTIMONIALS, to guage my skills and services and why clients who find me -- stay with me for decades!
+TESTIMONIALS, to discover why clients who find me -- stay with me for decades!

 am M.D.
 Anderson, a nationally known and published inherited IRA financial

 consultant in Chandler, Arizona.
-My firm, Financial Strategies, Inc., first
+Thanks for stopping by.
+My firm, Financial Strategies, Inc.,

-throughout the United States.
-(And for U.S. citizens living in foreign
+throughout the United States, and we serve U.S. citizens living abroad.

 Now, after all these years

-of practice, lawyers and CPA's request my help to assist them not just for their
+of practice, other lawyers and CPA's nation wide request my help to assist them

 IRA situations.
-I thank all professional advisors who trust me to assist
+I thank all professional advisors who engage my

 "saver of money", "financial angel", even "an answer to prayer" over the years in my client

-with some of America's top legal and tax advisors -- also experts and well versed
+with some of America's top legal and tax advisors -- all experts and well versed